 Cathedral Rock in Sedona after a winter storm

 Just like Alabama Hills (our last month's image) Sedona was one of the highlights during our winter trip 2018/19.
 As a heavy winter storm was announced for the whole area, we changed our travel plans spontaneously and headed south towards Sedona.
 It's been one of my lifetime dreams to shoot those fantastic red rocks blanketed in white.
-1-2 inches of snow were in the forecast for December 31st, so everything just seemed about perfect.
+1-2 inches of snow had been forecasted for December 31st, so everything just seemed about perfect.
 And we felt so happy in the morning while standing on the balcony of our hotel when it really happened.
-Seeing all those big snow flakes falling down from the sky and slowly covering Capitol Butte and Coffee Pot Rock.
+Seeing all those big white flakes falling down from the sky and slowly covering Capitol Butte and Coffee Pot Rock.
 What a sight!

 But it snowed so much in such a short time, that we were left trapped the whole day in the city right after our breakfast coffee.
 All roads leading out of town were closed due to slush and multiple accidents.
 By the end of the day it still didn't stop snowing, more than 5 inches had already accumulated.
-So we really started to worry about how to get back to our hotel, since it wasn't just around the corner.
-But gladly the police managed to clear our road (Hwy 89A) before darkness and we even were able to get to Sugarloaf Mountain for sunset.
+Since our hotel was located a few miles away, we started to worry about getting back home.
+But the police worked hard and cleared our road (Hwy 89A) before darkness and we even managed to get to Sugarloaf Mountain at sunset.
 Although there was no real sunset that day (still too gray and too cloudy skies), we could not resist shooting Coffee Pot Rock.